chana-kaminsky/kaminsky-api-project/README.md

 authentication in your environment.
 Then run "gcloud auth application-default print-access-token" in the Cloud SDK shell to receive an authorization token, and paste it after Authorization: Bearer in the @Header of the service.

-Complaints about incorrect or offensive image labeling can be directed at Google.
+Complaints about incorrect image labeling can be directed at Google.

 Enjoy!

 ![Application Image](images/ApplicationScreenshot.PNG)